adkipnis/adkipnis.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I have a background in psychology & neuroscience (Heidelberg University & LMU Munich) as well as in statistics & machine learning (LMU Munich & Tübingen University) and like hacking away at large datasets.
-In my research, I'm interested in the intersection of machine and human intelligence, especially in the form of inductive inference and deep reinforcement learning.
+I have a background in *psychology & neuroscience* (Heidelberg University & LMU Munich) as well as in *statistics & machine learning* (LMU Munich & Tübingen University) and like hacking away at large datasets.
+In my research, I'm interested in the intersection of *machine and human intelligence*, especially in the form of inductive inference and deep reinforcement learning.

 My PhD is funded by the [German Academic Scholarship Foundation](https://www.studienstiftung.de/en/) and the [Helmholtz Institute for Human-Centered AI](https://hcai-munich.com/).